During the ski season we run weekly bus daytrips to the Austrian Alps, except for the weekends where we already have a long trip.

 In case of changes (such as adding guests), cancellations, or other problems, please contact email@example.com

-Members: 50 Euro.
-Guests and Associates: 65 Euro.
+Prices: Members: 79 €, Associates: 89 €.
 Price includes the bus ride and the lift ticket (with its deposit) – you keep the deposit when you return the ticket to the ticket office.
-Children: Reduction, depending upon the resort – initially pay the full amount, the reduction refund will be given back to you.
+(We realize that the prices have gone up significantly... for ski tickets as well as for the bus.)

 During the daytrip you can reach the trip captain on a special number: +49 163 84 727 38.
 Save this (new!) number to your mobile(handy)!

 The club does not organise ski hire or lessons.
-But don’t worry if you are not too experienced: you can either hire for the weekend from shops in munich (Schuster, Sportscheck & Kaufhof usually have skis for hire at a good price) or hire when we arrive at our destination.
+But don’t worry if you are not too experienced: you can either hire for the weekend from shops in Munich (Schuster, Sportscheck & Kaufhof usually have skis for hire at a good price) or hire when we arrive at our destination.
 The resorts we visit generally have both ski hire and teaching facilities and it’s usually possible for individual skiers to arrange lessons on the day.
 Check www.bergfex.com for further details.

 Risk/Insurance: Taking part in a ski club event is done at your own risk, just like taking part in an event with friends; these are club trips, not commercial trips.
 The club and its representatives does not take responsibility for the actions of its members and does not have insurance to cover injury, or damage to or loss of your property.
 In particular, if you go skiing/boarding on a club trip it is highly recommended that you make sure you are insured for mountain rescue; note that this is not covered by normal medical insurance in Germany, and in the unlikely event that you need one a helicopter ride can be very expensive.